 We benchmark everything we do against one golden metric: simplicity.
 Finding a pain scale that met that requirement was a challenge.

 Standard 10 point scales are designed to be used infrequently, like filling out a questionnaire in your doctor's office.
 But we needed something you could use daily.
 So we tested and discovered that a 5 point scale yielded the highest retention rates while still offering end users the granularity they wanted.
 Of course, many doctors and researchers rely on a 10 point scale, so we hope to accommodate that convention.
 But we will do so in a way that enriches our customers' experience (YOU), not diminish it.

-If you have too many skipped days, congratulations!
+No!
+You should go rock climbing, or teach English at the library, or visit your local arts council.
+If you're skipping days, congratulations!
 You're feeling better, and it's time to take a break from using Symple.